 Council for Responsible Nutrition

-In 2006, CRN joined up with the BBB’s National Advertising Division (NAD) to launch a new initiative to increase monitoring of advertising for dietary supplements.
+In 2006, CRN joined up with the BBB’s National Advertising Division (The National Advertising Division (NAD) is the advertising industry’s self-regulatory body administered by the Council of Better Business Bureaus.) to launch a new initiative to increase monitoring of advertising for dietary supplements.
 In 2009, the program was extended for another five years.
 Under the extension agreement, CRN will pay NAD $959,000 between November 1, 2009 and October 31, 2014 in order to have stronger monitoring of supplement ads.

 This all sounds great, but don’t forget that businesses don’t have to comply with NAD decisions, and the NAD can’t award money to those who have been harmed by a business.

 Where you can file complaints or research a business in your state.

 For decades, brands have been supporting causes — or rather pretending to support causes — to boost sales.